Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/gameplay/main-mechanic/Mechanic-demonstration.md

 **Example context: **

-An enemy emitting ❄️, getting hit by a ☃️(❄️ & 💧) spell.
+An enemy emitting ❄️, getting hit by ☃️(❄️ & 💧) spell.

 **Expression and solution**